Jean-Michel Basquiat’s ‘Now’s The Time’ Could Sell For $30 Million At Auction

 (Sotheby's)

-As Sotheby’s notes, music is intertwined in Basquiat’s artistry.
+As Sotheby’s points out, music is intertwined in Basquiat’s artistry.
 He frequently deejayed at underground NYC venues, and beginning in 1983, jazz became a key subject in his work.
 But Parker, also known simply as “Bird,” was especially important to Basquiat, who created over 30 paintings in honor of the great improviser.

 As ARTnews notes, Now’s the Time, executed in 1985, is uncharacteristically stark compared to other great Basquiat works, including the late artist’s many brightly-colored skull paintings.